myaltithink/subnetting/README.md

 Additionally, this can also provide a list of min and max ip address for the given number of networks on the system

 - Implemented Variable Length Subnet Mask (VLSM) calculator

+Used launch4j to create an executable (.exe) from Executable Jar (.jar) of the java project